SummerSlam (1988): Event

-The event began with a match between The British Bulldogs (Davey Boy Smith and Dynamite Kid) and The Fabulous Rougeaus (Jacques and Raymond Rougeau).
+The event began with a match between The British Bulldogs (Davey Boy Smith and Dynamite Kid), and The Fabulous Rougeaus (Jacques and Raymond Rougeau).
 As soon as the bell rang to signify that the match had begun, Smith attacked Jacques.
 The two teams traded blows until The Rougeaus flipped Dynamite Kid over their heads so that he fell on his back to the mat.
 Dynamite Kid escaped another offensive maneuver before tagging in his partner, Smith, and The British Bulldogs performed a double-team maneuver on Jacques.
-Despite having the upper hand, The Bulldogs failed to pin Jacques in time, and the match ended in a twenty-minute time draw.
+Despite having the upper hand, The Bulldogs failed to pin Jacques in time, and the match ended in a twenty-minute time limit draw.

 The next match was between Bad News Brown and Ken Patera.
 Before the bell rang, however, Brown attacked Patera, who retaliated by performing a clothesline from the corner.
 Patera then slipped both of his arms underneath Brown's armpits and locked his hands behind his neck, using a submission move known as a full nelson.
 At the end of the match, Brown defeated Patera by striking him in the back of the head with his finishing move, the Ghetto Blaster.

 After the second match ended, Rick Rude and the Junkyard Dog made their way to the ring.
 Their match began as Rude attacked Junkyard Dog from behind, who retaliated by headbutting Rude several times.
 Subsequently, Rude climbed to the wrestling ring's top rope and pulled down his tights to reveal another pair of tights with a picture of Cheryl Roberts on them.
 As a result, Jake Roberts, Cheryl Roberts' husband, ran to the ring and attacked Rude, forcing the referee to disqualify the Junkyard Dog.

 The next match was a tag team match between The Powers of Pain (The Barbarian and The Warlord), who were accompanied by their manager The Baron, and The Bolsheviks (Boris Zhukov and Nikolai Volkoff), who were accompanied by Slick.
 Immediately, The Powers of Pain chased The Bolsheviks from the ring.
 Slick, however, distracted The Powers of Pain long enough to give The Bolsheviks an advantage.
 Zhukov was then slammed to the mat back-first and headbutted from the top rope, which allowed The Barbarian to pin him.